mkejeiri/Domain-Driven-Design/EventStorming.md

 #### Policies

+**Policies** define organizational business process behavior, were people are performing tasks with an implicit or explicit agreement.

 **Policies** capture the **reactive logic** of our **processes** : Whenever **[event(s)]** then **[command(s)]**

 '**Whenever**' helps us highlight the expected system **reaction** whenever a given **event**, or a **combination of events** happen.

 ![pic](images/simplepolicy.jpg)

+**Policies** answer the following questions :

+- *How is our system is supposed to react to given event(s)?*
+- *and which command(s) is/are issued as a reaction's result to that event(s)?

 **Policies** are **missing glue** between a **domain event** and the resulting **command**, there is always a **business decision** between an **event** and the **reaction**.